samsan/take_resposibil_it_blog/index.md

 ---
-title: Welcome to my blog
+title: Welcome to take responsibil_IT blog
 ---